-Today is R U OK?
-Day, a day that is all about creating communities and safe spaces where people can openly share their struggles.
+R U OK?
+Day is all about creating communities and safe spaces where people can openly share their struggles.
 It’s about encouraging human connection in a time when people feel more isolated than ever.
-1 in 5 people experience mental illness over the course of their life, which means a lot of people need support.
+One in five people experience mental illness over the course of their life, which means a lot of people need support.
 But it can take a lot of courage to ask ‘R U OK?’, especially when there’s a high likelihood the answer may be ‘no’.

 “The workshops provide a safe space for people to explore their feelings and get a better handle on mental health.
 They learn about supporting someone who is struggling, and how to reach out if they are in need themselves.
 Essentially, they realise it is OK to not be OK all the time,” explains Bill.